 “Temporary protection may be provided for foreigners who have been forced to leave their country, cannot return to the country that they have left, and have arrived at or crossed the borders of Turkey in a mass influx situation seeking immediate and temporary protection.”

-“ The actions to be carried out for the reception of such foreigners into Turkey; their stay in Turkey and rights and obligations; their exit from Turkey; measures to be taken to prevent mass influxes; cooperation and coordination among national and international institutions and organisations; determination of the duties and mandate of the central and provincial institutions and organisations shall be stipulated in a Directive to be issued by the Council of Ministers.”
+“ The actions to be carried out for the reception of such foreigners into Turkey; their stay in Turkey and rights and obligations; their exit from Turkey; measures to be taken to prevent mass influxes; cooperation and coordination among national and international institutions and organisations; determination of the duties and mandate of the central and provincial institutions and organisations shall be stipulated in a Directive to be issued by the President of the Republic.”

 “Identify methods and measures to be employed in case of a mass Influx” is among the duties of Migration Policies Board which was established by Law on Foreigners and International Protection.

-Among the duties of Directorate General of Migration Management (DGMM) are:
+Among the duties of Presidency of Migration Management are:

 to provide secretariat services for the Migration Policies Board and follow up on the implementation of the decisions of the Board;